 The First District disagreed, however, and ordered the case dismissed.
 The notice to the City was insufficient to put the JEA on notice, since the latter is “a legal entity independent of the City.”
 And in any event, the law requires pre-suit notice to the “appropriate agency” directly and not the risk management group.

 Speak with a Florida Personal Injury lawyer Today

 If you are injured in an accident, it is important you seek out timely legal counsel from a qualified Deerfield Beach slip and fall attorney.
 Remember, the clock is always ticking when it comes to filing a potential claim for damages and you do not want to be kept away from the courthouse due to a missed deadline.
-So if you need to speak with a lawyer today, contact the Leifer Law Firm to schedule a consultation.
+So if you need to speak with a lawyer today, Contact Leifer & Ramirez to schedule a consultation.